jeku001/CBK_APP/README.md

 ---

 ## Acknowledgements
-This tool was developed to simplify the analysis of satellite telemetry data and is part of a portfolio of projects designed for scientific applications.
-Special thanks to the teams behind LEM and HEWELIUSZ for their contributions to satellite telemetry.
+This tool was developed to simplify the analysis of satellite telemetry data.
+Special thanks to the teams behind LEM and HEWELIUSZ for providing invaluable satellite telemetry data.

-For further inquiries or bug reports, please contact [your_email@example.com].
+For further inquiries or bug reports, please contact [jedrzejslupski@gmail.com].